 Locations

-The student researches the average temperature in January(oC) in 13 cities/locations in Canada.
+The students are to research the average temperature in January(oC) in 13 cities/locations in Canada.
 They must include one city from each province and territory (10 provinces and 3 territories).

-*Alternatively, the average January temperature for the provinces or territories can be requested so that all students have the same answers; this may facilitate the analysis.
+*Alternatively, the average January temperature for the provinces or territories can be provided so that all students have the same answers; this may facilitate the analysis.

 Individual analysis: The student answers the following questions.